theiagen/wm_training_202205/docs/exercises/exercise_01.md

 In this exercise, trainees will learn how to write a single-task WDL workflow and how to use miniwdl to run this workflow locally.

 **Exercise Objective**: Create a WDL workflow to capture the total number of reads in a fastq file using fastq-scan.
-- Part 1: Exploring fastq-scan to calculate total numbe of reads in a fastq file
+- Part 1: Exploring fastq-scan to calculate total number of reads in a fastq file
 - Part 2: Writing a WDL task and workflow to capture this functionality

 ## Part 1 - Exploring FASTQ-SCAN